Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

-This study applies a physics-based Bayesian inversion framework for real-time, data-driven tsunami forecasting for Cascadia with dynamic adaptivity to complex source behavior.
+This study applies a physics-based Bayesian inversion framework for real-time, data-driven tsunami forecasting in Cascadia that can accommodate complex source behavior.
 Following an earthquake, the framework assimilates near-field ocean-bottom pressure observations to infer the earthquake-induced spatiotemporal seafloor motion, and uses this inverse solution to forecast tsunami propagation.
-The inversion and tsunami forecasting employs an acoustic--gravity model that captures coupled ocean acoustic and tsunami wave propagation.
+The inversion and tsunami forecasting employ an acoustic--gravity model that captures coupled ocean acoustic and tsunami wave propagation.
 Both the inferred seafloor motion and the tsunami forecasts are accompanied by quantified uncertainty estimates.
 Because the most expensive computations of the inversion are shifted to an offline precomputation stage performed before any earthquake occurs, real-time inference can be carried out in less than a second once observations are available.

-Using two fully-coupled Cascadia dynamic rupture–tsunami scenarios, we show that early tsunami-source discrimination is nontrivial.
+Using two fully coupled Cascadia dynamic rupture–tsunami scenarios, we show that early tsunami-source discrimination is nontrivial, yet possible on the timescale of minutes.
 The initial near-field ocean-bottom pressure signals are similar for partial and margin-wide ruptures.
-However, on the timescale of minutes after earthquake rupture onset, the scenarios become distinguishable as the partial rupture arrests earlier and its oceanic Rayleigh waves attenuate more rapidly.
-On these timescales, the inversion framework is able to clearly differentiate between these two rupture scenarios.
+However, on the timescale of minutes after earthquake rupture onset, the scenarios become distinguishable because high-amplitude rupture-driven vertical sea surface velocity signals decay after the southward partial rupture arrests near 46°N, whereas the margin-wide rupture continues southward and arrests near 42°N. The northward rupture fronts in both scenarios terminate abruptly at the northern end of the megathrust and radiate stopping phases with reversed polarity.
+Together with back-propagating rupture fronts, these complex dynamic rupture source effects imprint distinct signals on the sea surface wavefield.

-For a hypothetical offshore pressure network of 175 sensors, comparable in scale to Japan’s S-net, the relative tsunami forecast errors are 22.1\% for the margin-wide rupture and 19.6\% for the partial rupture, which represents only a modest degradation relative to a denser 600-sensor configuration.
-Together, these results are an important step toward physics-consistent, real-time probabilistic tsunami forecasting in the Cascadia Subduction Zone and motivate future off-shore ocean-bottom sensor deployments.
+For a hypothetical offshore pressure network of 175 sensors, comparable in scale to Japan’s S-net, the resulting relative tsunami forecast errors are 22.1\% for the margin-wide rupture and 19.6\% for the partial rupture, representing only a modest degradation relative to a denser 600-sensor configuration.
+Together, these results are a step toward physics-consistent, real-time probabilistic tsunami forecasting in the Cascadia Subduction Zone and motivate future offshore ocean-bottom sensor deployments.